Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 When working with the Information Security Office, the Privacy Office will often use a Higher Education Community Vendor Assessment Tool (HECVAT) as part of the PIA process.
 This is a questionnaire that is designed to help institutions measure vendor risk, and communicates the information, data and cybersecurity policies are in place to protect sensitive information including personally identifiable information (PII).

-If unsure whether your project requires a privacy impact assessment, complete the Early Privacy Risk Check.
+If unsure whether your project requires a privacy impact assessment, the first step is to complete the Early Privacy Risk Check.
 Once submitted, the Privacy Office will review the information and confirm whether a PIA is necessary.
+The next step is to complete the Necessity Test to document the legal authority supporting the purpose for using the service or application.

 At McMaster, PIAs are led by the Privacy Office (University Secretariat) and often involves collaboration with relevant partners in the Information Security Office and Legal Services.